keu/docs/astro/ci-cd.md

    - `ASTRONOMER_KEY_SECRET` = `<your-key-secret>`
    - `ASTRONOMER_DEPLOYMENT_ID` = `<your-astro-deployment-id>`

-2. Create a new YAML file in `.github/workflows` that includes the following configuration:
+2. In your project repository, create a new YAML file in `.github/workflows` that includes the following configuration:

     ```yaml
     name: Astronomer CI - Deploy Code